-As you can see, the power figures have continuously climbed throughout the generations, and with the M4 GTS almost tipping the 500hp mark, could we finally see a 500hp M3/M4 road legal variant in the near future?!
+As you can see, the power figures have continuously climbed throughout the generations, with the last generation M4 GTS almost tipping the 500hp mark.

-Take a trip down memory lane as Internitus take a look at all of the previous M models in this fantastic video.
+Take a trip down memory lane as Internitus looks at all of the previous M models in this fantastic video.

 The future of the M3 & M4

-It’ll most likely once again be an inline-six twin-turbo, but this time with the S58 from the X3 and X4M, which is based on the new M340i and the fifth-generation *ahem* Toyota Supra.
+Although the engine was an inline-six twin-turbo, it was the time S58 from the X3 and X4M, based on the new M340i and the fifth-generation *ahem* Toyota Supra.

-We’ve certainly done a lot of comparison guides here at Drifted, but the sheer amount of similarities between the M3 and the M4 have shown how little these two modern-day masterpieces vary.
-For some, it may be as simple as whether they’re looking for two, or four doors.
+We’ve certainly done a lot of comparison guides here at Drifted, but the sheer amount of similarities between the M3 and the M4 has shown how little these two modern-day masterpieces vary.
+For some, it may be as simple as whether they’re looking for two or four doors.

 Although there were rumors that an M4 Gran Coupé was on the horizon, which would’ve made this an even tougher choice, BMW has apparently ruled out the possibility of this happening in the near future.